-- UNMS doesn't count the service traffic between UNMS server and devices into the total amount of transferred data.
-This can lead to some differences from UCRM measurement depending on, where the UNMS server is placed in the network topology.
+- UISP doesn't count the service traffic between UISP server and devices into the total amount of transferred data.
+This can lead to some differences from UCRM measurement depending on, where the UISP server is placed in the network topology.

-- UNMS newly doesn't count any broadcast communication since it can lead to a discovery of non-existent unknown IP addresses.
+- UISP newly doesn't count any broadcast communication since it can lead to a discovery of non-existent unknown IP addresses.
 Also, different discovery protocols can distort transferred data.

-- There can be a noticeable difference if the range of monitored IP in UNMS doesn't cover the addresses of all devices that are to be measured.
+- There can be a noticeable difference if the range of monitored IP in UISP doesn't cover the addresses of all devices that are to be measured.

-- When a duplicate NetFlow packet arrives in UNMS within 30 sec, it is not counted in.
+- When a duplicate NetFlow packet arrives in UISP within 30 sec, it is not counted in.
 In UCRM those packets do count.

-- It is critical to make sure all devices are correctly attached to a Client Site and that all of their IP addresses are known to UNMS.
+- It is critical to make sure all devices are correctly attached to a Subscriber and that all of their IP addresses are known to UISP.

-Additionally, the NetFlow data will be a very important element in the future integration of UNMS with UCRM.
-The information provided will be used to calculate the volume of transferred data per customer.
+Additionally, the NetFlow data is a very important element in the integration of UISP with UCRM.
+The information provided is used to calculate the volume of transferred data per customer.

 - On the router where NetFlow data are coming from, check at what IP address and port you pointed NetFlow service.

-- Go back to UNMS server and find out what is the IP of your UNMS instance.
+- Go back to the UISP server and find out what is the IP of your UISP instance.
 Run '

-sudo route' and look for default interface.
+sudo route' and look for the default interface.
 Then use the command '

 sudo ifconfig INTERFACE' to get the IP address.